 Yes.
-Members of the U.S. Armed Forces who performed military service in an area outside the combat zone qualify for the deadline extension if their service was in direct support of military operations in the combat zone, and they received special pay for duty subject to hostile fire or imminent danger.
-Because you meet these two conditions as determined by the Department of Defense, you are treated as if you were serving in the combat zone itself, and thus the deadline extension provisions apply to you.
+Members of the U.S. Armed Forces who performed military service in an area outside the combat zone qualify for the deadline extension if their service was in direct support of military operations in the combat zone and if they received special pay for duty subject to hostile fire or imminent danger.
+Because you meet these two conditions, as determined by the Department of Defense, you are treated as if you were serving in the combat zone.